poseidon-framework/poseidon-framework.github.io/trident.md

 where the entities (packages, groups/populations, individuals/samples) you want in the output package can be denoted either as one or more simple strings with comma-separated values via one or more (`-f`/`--forgeString`) options, or in one or more text files (`--forgeFile`).
 Because the order in which inclusions and exclusions are given, the order strictly follows the order as these strings are given via options `-f`/`--forgeString` and `--forgeFile`.

 Including one or multiple Poseidon packages with `-d` is not the only way to include data for a forge operation.
-It is also possible to include unpackaged genotype data directly with `-r + -g + -s + -i (+ --snpSet)` or `-p (+ --snpSet)`.
-This makes the following example possible, where we merge data from one Poseidon package and two genotype datasets.
+It is also possible to include unpackaged genotype data directly with `-p (+ --snpSet)` or `--inFormat + --genoFile + --snpFile + --indFile (+ --snpSet)`.
+This makes the following example possible, where we merge data from one Poseidon package and two genotype datasets to get a new EIGENSTRAT dataset.

 ```
 trident forge \
   -d 2017_GonzalesFortesCurrentBiology \
   -p 2018_VeeramahPNAS/2018_VeeramahPNAS.fam \
-  -r PLINK -g 2017_HaberAJHG/2017_HaberAJHG.bed -s 2017_HaberAJHG/2017_HaberAJHG.bim -i 2017_HaberAJHG/2017_HaberAJHG.fam \
+  --inFormat PLINK --genoFile 2017_HaberAJHG/2017_HaberAJHG.bed --snpFile 2017_HaberAJHG/2017_HaberAJHG.bim --indFile 2017_HaberAJHG/2017_HaberAJHG.fam \
   -f "<STR241.SG>,<ERS1790729.SG>,Iberia_HG.SG" \
   -o testpackage \
+  --outFormat EIGENSTRAT \
   --onlyGeno
 ```